UoB-COMSM0110/2024-group-1/docs/QualitativeEvaluation.md

 - "I like that you can buy more cards in the shop and use them to fight the monster!"

 #### Negative Feedback
-- "The text after you win looks all squished together."
+- "The text after you win looks a bit squished together."

 #### Reflection on User Feedback
-- We improved the End State display to space out the text more appropriately.
+- We modified the display of the End State so that the text was more appropriately spaced out.